yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 Or maybe you're too shy to ask?
 Or you can't describe your questions in an accurate and precise format?
 Or maybe all your questions already have answers?
 In any case, it's sad.

+{% quote SO reputation is proof that you can find answers to your questions by communicating with people you don't know %}

 Second, if you're not answering, you simply have nothing to say.
 In most cases, this means that you're not solving complex and unique problems.